PhilippePitzClairoux/gohttp/README.md

 Please refer to http-example and https-example for examples.

+## Project is useless
+creator didn't know the ecosystem of golang enough when starting this project.
+Was fun to do though

 ## Project features
 - Aggregate endpoints for an entity in a single struct
 - Create one file/struct per entity